-In this paper we address shallow-water tides in the context of another of Le Provost's longstanding interests-the tidal analysis of satellite altimeter data and the assimilation of altimetry into numerical tidal models (Le Provost et al.

-1998; Le Provost 2001).
-Tidal data assimilation is now routinely applied at both global and regional scales, but it has not previously been used for nonlinear tides.
-Considering that numerical modeling is intrinsically more challenging for nonlinear tides than for linear tides-for example, spatial scales are shorter and the forcing is not known a priori-the use of data assimilation appears at first sight quite attractive.
+In this paper, we address shallow-water tides in the context of another of Le Provost's longstanding interests the tidal analysis of satellite altimeter data and the assimilation of altimetry into numerical tidal models (Le Provost et al. 1994; Le Provost 2001).
+Tidal data assimilation is now routinely applied at both global and regional scales but it was not previously used for nonlinear tides.
+Considering that numerical modeling is intrinsically more challenging for nonlinear tides than for linear tides-for example, spatial scales are shorter and the forcing is not known a priori-the use of data assimilation appears quite attractive at first sight.
 Unfortunately, nonlinear tides present their own special difficulties for assimilation.
 The work here represents a first step in this direction.
 The reader will discover that the problem is by no means solved.
 After a brief review of nonlinear shallow-water tides, this paper focuses on mapping the M_4 barotropic tide over the northwest European Shelf, the region of Le Provost's keen interest for so many years.
-M_4 is the primary overtide of M_2 , and it reaches an amplitude exceeding 30 cm in several parts of the English Channel.
-Our focus is primarily on tidal elevations rather than currents, and the models we employ are exclusively 2D barotropic.
-The use of generalized inverse methods with 3D tidal models is a promising approach for more detailed investigations of tidal currents and internal tides, but such work is in its infancy.
+M_4 is the primary overtide of M_2 and it reaches an amplitude exceeding 30 cm in several parts of the English Channel.
+Our focus is primarily on tidal elevations rather than currents and the models we employ are exclusively 2-D barotropic.
+The use of generalized inverse methods with 3-D tidal models is a promising approach for more detailed investigations of tidal currents and internal tides, but such work is in its infancy.

-2 Shallow water tides
+2 Shallow-water tides

-In coastal regions the tidal range is generally larger than in the open ocean, and the tidal waves are considerably more complex.
+In coastal regions, the tidal range is generally larger than in the open ocean and the tidal waves are considerably more complex.
 The patterns of the tidal waves shorten as the wave speed reduces.
-Since long waves propagate as $\sqrt{(gH)}$, where H is the water depth and g is normal gravity, tidal wavelengths shorten dramatically in shallows-for example, 10 times shorter at 40 meters water depth than at 4000 meters water depth.
-Similarly, resonance or near-resonance responses add to the complexity of the tidal pattern and tend to intensify nonlinear effects.
+Because long waves propagate as $\sqrt{(gH)}$ where H is the water depth and g is normal gravity, tidal wavelengths shorten dramatically in shallows, for